 Learn to speak English (ESOL) courses in adult learning

-Enrolment for January 2021 classes will open in December 2020.
+Enrolment for January 2021 classes

 To ensure that you are placed in the right class you will need to complete an assessment.
 In light of the current global situation, your class will initially be online so you must have access to the internet, using a mobile phone, tablet or computer.
 We will be delivering classes through Zoom.